neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 ### getInfoImplementation

 Gets information of a given vault by the cover key
+ Warning: this function does not validate the cover key and account supplied.

 ```solidity
 function getInfoImplementation(bytes32 coverKey, address you) external view